friemen/reactnet/README.md

   :add                 A seq of links to be added to the network :remove-by           An unary predicate that matches links to
-                       be removed from the network :dont-complete       A seq of reactives that must not be completed automatically
+                       be removed from the network :dont-complete       A seq of reactives for which to increase the alive counter
-  :allow-complete      A set of reactives for which to decrease the
+  :allow-complete      A seq of reactives for which to decrease the
-                       dont-complete counter
+                       alive counter
 ```

 This map is the primary means for data exchange between functions